 Protein expression analysis

-Strain specific IL2 expression analysis in homozygous B-hIL2 mice by ELISA.
+Species-specific IL2 expression in B-hIL2 mice by ELISA.

 Serum were collected from WT and heterozygous B-hIL2 (H/+) mice stimulated with anti-CD3ε and anti-CD28 in vivo, and analyzed by ELISA with species-specific IL2 ELISA kit.
 Mouse IL2 was detectable in WT and heterozygous B-hIL2 mice.
-Human IL2 was exclusively detectable in heterozygous B-hIL2 but not WT mice.
+Human IL2 was exclusively detected in heterozygous B-hIL2 mice.